 £2.99Postage & packaging: £1.40

 This second volume comprises the books of Joshua, Judges, Ruth, Job, Jonah, the first and second books of Samuel.
-It complements perfectly the Old testament Part 1.
+It complements perfectly the new version of the Old testament Part 1.

 The Gospels in Black Country Dialect by